 Cons: Unlike other ThinkPads, the T480's 14-inch, 1080p panel is not very colorful, reproducing a bland 77 percent of the sRGB color gamut and averaging 269 nits of brightness.

 See our full Lenovo ThinkPad T480 review.

-Pros: If you need the versatility of a tablet but you aren't feeling the whole detach-and-reattach thing, then the ThinkPad X1 Yoga is a great choice.
-It's a slim, lightweight 2-in-1 (3.1 pounds, 0.7 inches thick) that features a dockable ThinkPad Pen Pro, which has 2,048 levels of pressure sensitivity and two shortcut buttons.
-While the other ThinkPads have lovely displays, the X1 Yoga's 14-inch, 2K panel beats them all.
-This baby reproduced 201 percent of the sRGB gamut and gleamed with 477 nits of brightness.
-And in terms of speed, its 8th Gen Core i7 processor notched a solid 14,517 on the Geekbench 4 test.
-It's military-durable and has privacy features like the rest, but what's notable is that it has an integrated privacy slider within the glass of the display, which looks much more subtle than the giant shutter on competing systems.
+Pros: If you need the versatility of a tablet but you aren't feeling the whole detach-and-reattach thing, then the ThinkPad X1 Titanium Yoga is a great choice.
+It's a slim, lightweight 2-in-1 (2.5 pounds, 0.5 inches thick) that features an full sized Pen, which has 4,096 levels of pressure sensitivity and shortcut buttons.
+While the other ThinkPads have lovely displays, the X1 Yoga's 13.5-inch, 2K panel beats them all.
+This baby reproduced 71% of the DCI-P3 color gamut and gleamed with 425 nits of brightness.
+And in terms of speed, its 11th Gen Core i5 processor notched a solid 4,747 on the Geekbench 5.4 test.

-See our full Lenovo ThinkPad X1 Yoga review.
+See our full Lenovo ThinkPad X1 Titanium Yoga review.